vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 ### Content Security Policy (CSP) configuration

-You might need to adjust <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP" target="_blank">CSP</a> headers of your server, if you are using this technology.
+You might need to adjust the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP" target="_blank">CSP</a> headers of your server, if you are using this technology.
-Specifically, you will need to add `script-src`, `style-src`, `font-src` and `img-src` policies for GoodData host.
+Specifically, you will need to add `script-src`, `style-src`, `font-src` and `img-src` policies for the GoodData host.

-Given your GoodData server is hosted at `example.gooddata.com`, the CSP policy could look something like this:
+For example, if your GoodData server is hosted at `example.gooddata.com`, the CSP policy could look something like this:
 ```
 script-src 'self' 'unsafe-inline' 'unsafe-eval' example.gooddata.com;
 img-src 'self' data: blob: example.gooddata.com;